StefanPatman/ASAPy/README.md

 Assemble species by automatic partitioning.

-This is a Python wrapper for ABGD: <https://bioinfo.mnhn.fr/abi/public/asap/>
+This is a Python wrapper for ASAP: <https://bioinfo.mnhn.fr/abi/public/asap/>

 *(you will need a C compiler when building from source)*